Google Mobile Indexing

 How Mobile First Indexing Can Help Your Online Success

-Back in 2016, Google announced plans to affect a change in the way its indexing system works.
-The plan detailed how its algorithm would shift to a mobile version of a website to index content of its pages and understand its structured data, so it could show snippets of these websites in its search results.
-This meant in essence that Google would place emphasis on mobile version of websites when returning results for relevant search.
+Two years ago, Google publicly leaked their intent to affect a change in the function of its indexing system.
+The plan detailed how its algorithm would shift to a mobile version of a website to index content of its pages and understand its structured data, so it could show snippets of these websites in its results.
+This meant in essence that Google would place emphasis on mobile version of websites when returning results for relevant searches.

-By December 2017, Google announced it had begun tests of sorts, using a handful of sites to its mobile first indexing, but they declined to reveal more.
+By the following December, Google announced it had begun tests of sorts, using a handful of sites to its mobile first indexing, but refused to reveal more.

 Fast forward to March 2018 when Google performed an official roll out of websites that meet the mobile first indexing best practices.
 For many people, this is old news; but for those who are not in the loop, this article will cover mobile first indexing and what it means for your business.